thirumurthis/Learnings/algorithm/tree_notes.md

    - non-leaf node
       - find the correct child, to replace the node that we are deleting.
-      - 3 scenarios exits in deleting non-leaf node, listed below
+      - **_3 scenarios_** exits in deleting non-leaf node, listed below

 Scenario: 1

  - Remove node that has no right child
-      - the serached/matched node doesn't has no child on the right
+   - if the searched/matched node doesn't have child on the right, then
    - promote the left node to the identified node.

-Removing the node 8, from the tree
+Removing the node 8 from the tree
  ```

                        4                                    4